-When committing to a consistent workout regimen, there is usually a goal (or two or three) in mind: weight loss, strength or muscle building, improve cardio health, become a better runner/yogi/body builder, just to name a few.
+When committing to a consistent workout regimen, there is usually a goal (or two or three) in mind: weight loss, strength or muscle building, improve cardio health, just to name a few.

-You’ve most likely have already heard the buzzword term “functional fitness training” or “functional fitness” around the gym … and quite possibly are unsure of what it actually means and its benefits.
+You’ve most likely heard the term “functional fitness training” or “functional fitness” around the gym … and quite possibly are unsure of what it actually means and its benefits.

 What is Functional Training?